For your Home

 Common house spiders do have venom in their fangs that they use to paralyze prey.
 However, they have very small fangs and the amount of venom within them is minimal compared to the average human.
 Most humans are unlikely to have a reaction to a common house spider bite.

 Don't let your arachnophobia get the better of you.
-Contact a Western Exterminator specialist today.
+Contact a Western Exterminator technician today.